 “On occasion she fills in for one of John’s dental assistants, takes English classes, and takes a volunteer job writing for the local paper.
 She later works in the town library, then a local book store.
 John and Elly eventually buy the book store, expanding its inventory to include classic toys and model railroad kits.
 When Elly retires, she sells the title to the bookstore to Moira, an employee of hers.
 Elly was based on creator Lynn Johnston, who named the character after a late friend of hers.”

-euvnrutas almost 8 years ago
+euvnrutas about 8 years ago

 SHE gets to drive it in the SUMMER!!!